-The bill allows a physician to prescribe life-ending medication to a terminally ill, but mentally-capable patient with less than six months to live.
+The bill allows a physician to prescribe life-ending medication to a mentally-capable patient with less than six months to live.

 Supporters say the bill has some of the strongest safeguards in the nation, but critics say they want more to improve enforcement and prevent abuse.